7 Strategies to Help Mitigate Learning Loss

 Determining basic learning standards and courses students will need to take in the next year will help decide exactly what to include.
 For example, multiplication skills are a prerequisite for learning long division.
 The ability to write a draft, do research, and understand basic punctuation are all prerequisites for writing a quality essay.

-3. Create Catch-up Courses for Specific Material
+3. Create Catch-up Courses & Accelerated Learning Programs for Specific Material

 After deciding on prerequisite content, it’s necessary to create lessons and courses that will enable students to learn this content as quickly and thoroughly as possible.
 Creating mini-lessons is a great way to focus on specific material in a short amount of time.
 For example, if a math class or a math block is an hour each day, devote the last 10 minutes several times each week to a mini-lesson that focuses on catch-up work.